-This 10.5km endurance loop walk takes in all the Gs : the trails from Grosvenor Rd past Golden Jubilee Oval to Gwydir Ave and the Gibberagong Track, with plenty of ups and downs along the way for a total of 400m ascent.
+This 10.5km endurance loop walk takes in all the Gs : the trails from Grosvenor Rd past Golden Jubilee Oval to Gwydir Ave and the Gibberagong Track, with plenty of ups and downs along the way.

 The nicest stretch of this walk is the steep descent to Cockle Creek (or Gibberagong Creek as it is also known), followed by a cool walk through the forest beside Gibberagong Waterholes, and then the solid climb up to Grosvenor Rd.
 Gibberagong means “plenty of rocks”, and you will no doubt agree with that!